RawenB/RawenB/README.md

 - 👋 Hi, I’m @RawenBeji
-- 👀 I’m interested in technology
+- 👀 I’m a software developer and UX/UI Designer
-- 🌱 I’m currently learning machine learning and many programming languages
+- 🌱 I’m currently working as a freelancer and also studying second-year bachelor's in computer science
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate
 - 📫 How to reach me : rawenbejiw@gmail.com

 <!---